There is a comprehensive range of both synthetic and natural thyroids available.

 This product features in the

-This product is associated with the following health conditionsAge Related Mental Decline Anabolic Blood Disorders Bone Problems Cardiovascular Circadian rhythms Cognitive Depression Diabetes Growth Hormone (improvement) Hashimoto's Disease Heart, arterial & blood HGH (Human Growth Hormone) HRT (hormone replacement therapy for women- includes supportive agents) Human Growth Hormone Hypothyroidism Immune System Improvement Insomnia Insulin & Glucose Control Joint Aches & Pains Menopause Osteoporosis Photoaging Skin problems Sleep Disorders Thyroid Weight Loss Well-being
+This product is associated with the following health conditionsAge Related Mental Decline Anabolic State Blood Disorders Bone Problems Cardiovascular Conditions Cognitive Depression Diabetes Disrupted Circadian Rhythms Growth Hormone Deficiency Hashimoto's Disease Heart, arterial & blood health conditions HGH (Human Growth Hormone) Human Growth Hormone Hypothyroidism Immune System Improvement Insomnia Insulin & Glucose Control Joint Aches & Pains Low Estrogen Levels Requiring HRT Menopause Osteoporosis Photoaging Skin problems Sleep Disorders Thyroid Weight Loss Well-being

 The thyroid gland is of pivotal importance to our overall health, but like the majority of other hormones as we age the amount of Thyroxine produced by the thyroid drops dramatically.
 This lack of thyroid function is the root cause of a wide variety of age related health disorders.
 Supplementation with synthetic or particularly natural thyroids, such as the market leading brand Armour Thyroid can have a significant positive effect on a wide range of age related problems.